dawg790/frontend-nanodegree-arcade-game/README.md

 3: Reach the water to gain points.
 4: User can select Game Characters to play with.
 5: There is some very basic Gem collection and key collection (to increase lives if <= 1)

+NOTE: The Rock and Key items have not been added to the game yet.
+And the Gem and Heart usage is very basic at this stage.